Man with knife arrested outside Buckingham Palace days ahead of coronation

 A man with a knife who threw what appeared to be shotgun cartridges onto the grounds of Buckingham Palace was arrested Tuesday, just days ahead of the coronation of King Charles III, officials said.

-A motive was unavailable, but police said the incident was not believed to be terrorism-related.
-It wasn't clear whether the cartridges could be described as live ammunition.
+A motive was unavailable, but police said the incident was not believed to be terror-related.
+It wasn’t clear if the cartridges could be described as live ammunition.
 They were seized and are being examined, police said.

 The coronation is scheduled for Saturday at Westminster Abbey, about 1 mile east of Buckingham Palace in London.
 Savannah Guthrie will anchor “NBC News Special: The Coronation of King Charles III” at 5 a.m.
 ET.